quinn0823/apple-siri-voice-navigation/README.md

     - English (Ireland) - Siri (Voice 1)
     - English (Ireland) - Siri (Voice 2)

+Starting from 1.4.3, you can download it directly from the [Releases](https://github.com/quinn0823/apple-siri-voice-navigation/releases/latest) page.

 ---

 ## Introduction

 I'm a 17-year-old student, and this project is my first attempt at creating something like this.
 It's for practice and learning.

 More languages and voices will be added in the future.
-If the language you speak or voices you prefer aren't available yet, feel free to **Leave your requests** on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or in the [Issues](https://github.com/quinn0823/apple-siri-voice-navigation/issues) section.
+If the language you speak or voices you prefer aren't available yet, feel free to **leave your requests** on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or the [Issues](https://github.com/quinn0823/apple-siri-voice-navigation/issues) page.
 Your suggestions might be implemented in just a few days!

 Thank you for using this project!
 If you like it, please consider leaving a star or contributing to its development!